 The Guidelines should explain that agency attorneys or DOJ attorneys may ultimately decide not to include some materials related to the rulemaking in the final version of the administrative record for judicial review that is filed with a court.
-There are several reasons why an attorney may decide not to include a material in the final administrative record for judicial review.
-Federal law may protect it from public disclosure, for example, or the material may be classified, confidential, privileged, deliberative, or predecisional.
+There are several reasons why an attorney may decide not to include a document or other material in the final administrative record for judicial review.
+Federal law may protect it from public disclosure, for example, or the material may be classified, confidential, or privileged.